Lightstreamer/Lightstreamer-example-StockList-client-flex/README.md

   Contains the sources to build the AIR application.
 The code is based on Flex 4 SDK.

 * `/lib`<br>
-  Should contain the Lightstreamer library to be used for the build process.<br>
+  Should contain the Lightstreamer library, to be used for the build process.<br>
-  Please, download the [latest Lightstreamer distribution](http://www.lightstreamer.com/download) and copy the `Lightstreamer_as_client.swc` file from the Lightstreamer Flex Client SDK (that is located under the `/DOCS-SDKs/sdk_client_flex/lib` folder) into this folder of the project.
+  Please download the [latest Lightstreamer distribution](http://www.lightstreamer.com/download) and copy the `Lightstreamer_as_client.swc` file from the Lightstreamer Flex Client SDK (located under the `/DOCS-SDKs/sdk_client_flex/lib` folder) into this folder of the project.

 #### Deploy

-In order to install and run the AIR application, the [Adobe AIR runtime](http://get.adobe.com/air/) is required.<br>
+To install and run the AIR application, the [Adobe AIR runtime](http://get.adobe.com/air/) is required.<br>

 By the current configuration, specified in `AIR4StockListDemo.mxml` and used in the provided AIR package, the demo tries to connect to the demo server currently running on Lightstreamer website.
-The demo can be reconfigured and recompiled in order to connect to the local installation of Lightstreamer Server.
-The host name, the port number, the Adapter Set names and the Data Adapter names should all be changed in the source code.
+The demo can be reconfigured and recompiled to connect to the local installation of Lightstreamer Server.
+The host name, the port number, the Adapter Set names, and the Data Adapter names should all be changed in the source code.

 ## See Also